phu0ngng/nccl/doc/source/troubleshooting.rst

 And then set ``NCCL_IB_GID_INDEX`` to the GID INDEX for the RoCE v2 VER GID.
 With NCCL 2.21 and later releases, this environment variable should *not* be set.

-Users may also need to set ``NCL_IB_TC`` when using RoCE based networks.
+Users may also need to set ``NCCL_IB_TC`` when using RoCE based networks.
 Refer to your vendor's documentation for the values this should be set to.